Omnistic/ZOSAPI_StockLensMatching/README.md

 If Reverse = True, the ZOS-API tool gives the same results as above because the EALING lens is already in the correct orientation by default.

+### PlanoConvexSinglet2.zmx
+This example is used to illustrate the matching with lenses of any element count and is described in [this post](https://community.zemax.com/got-a-question-7/stock-lens-matching-tool-lens-flip-side-1207?postid=5317#post5317).

 ### Petzval0.zmx
 This is the last example and it is taken from the sample file of nearly same name (without the 0).
 It is a lens composed of two cemented doublets and a singlet.
 The last surface has a Marginal Ray Height solve.
 I used the following settings for both tools without air thickness compensation, except I allowed the Reverse = True for the ZOS-API: